ibmverse/verse-developer/_tutorials/tutorial-business_card.markdown

 In Verse, __context__ is an internal data object; in the business card view, it references information about the user who is described by the business card.
 For more information, see the “The context structure from the business card view” section at the end of this tutorial.
 After the widget is loaded by Verse, the action button "Sample 1" displays in the business card view.
 Clicking the button opens the specified web application and passes the primary email address of the user described in the business card.

-### Step 3, Load the widget into Verse and interact with it
+### Step 3.
+Load the widget into Verse and interact with it.

 1. Open Verse in the Chrome browser.